 I’ve not been able to find any legitimate sources to suggest how long a layer of charcoal in a terrarium might last.

-If the main purpose of activated charcoal is to trap gas and odours.
-They shouldn’t be a problem in an open terrarium right?
+If the main purpose of activated charcoal is to trap gas and odors.

 It’s not a closed system, and gases should just escape into the atmosphere.